Sleep inertia

+“The early bird catches the worm” After a painting by Toby E. Rosenthal.

 Sleep inertia is a physiological state of impaired cognitive and sensory-motor performance that is present immediately after awakening.
-It persists during the transition of sleep to wakefulness, where an individual will experience feelings of drowsiness, disorientation and a decline in motor dexterity.
+It persists during the transition from sleep to wakefulness, where an individual will experience feelings of drowsiness, disorientation and a decline in motor dexterity.
 Impairment from sleep inertia may take several hours to dissipate.
 In the majority of cases, morning sleep inertia is experienced for 15 to 30 minutes after waking.

 Sleep inertia is of concern with decision-making abilities, safety-critical tasks and the ability to operate efficiently soon after awakening.
 In these situations, it poses an occupational hazard due to the cognitive and motor deficits that may be present.